Designer Modeling through Design Style Clustering: Designer Personas

 \subsection{Archetypical Paths through Style Space}

-In Figure \ref{fig:finalPaths}, we present the archetypical paths, represented as thicker arrows to denote direction, which show the most frequent paths taken by designers either through their whole design process or as the initial steps.
-From all the collected unique trajectories, we have identified 4 main archetypical paths, labelled, \textsc{Structural-focus}, \textsc{Goal-oriented}, \textsc{Split central-focus}, and \textsc{Complex-balance}.
-In addition, we have numbered each cluster for easier visualization and referencing.

-Moreover, in the figure, it can also be observed thinner purple arrows pointing to different clusters from several of the clusters that are part of the main paths.
+In Figure \ref{fig:finalPaths}, we present the archetypical paths, represented as thicker arrows to denote direction, which show the most frequent paths taken by designers either through their whole design process or as the initial meaningful steps.
+From all the collected unique trajectories, we have identified 4 main archetypical paths, labelled, \textsc{Architectural-focus}, \textsc{Goal-oriented}, \textsc{Split central-focus}, and \textsc{Complex-balance}.
+In addition, we have numbered each archetypical path for easier visualization and referencing.
+In the figure, we also include thinner purple arrows pointing to different room style clusters from several of the room style clusters that are part of the main paths.
 These are \textit{possible branches} presented in the unique trajectories and added based on their frequency.
-Through these possible branches, the design of an archetypical session, can vary and be extended to enhance the final design.
+Through these possible branches, the design of an archetypical session, can vary and extended or deviate the final design.
 Each archetypical path is defined and explained as follows: